greenfox-velox/velox-syllabus/week-09/4-todo-nosql/README.md

 [MongoDB Cheat Sheet 1](https://www.cheatography.com/ovi-mihai/cheat-sheets/mongodb/) [MongoDB Cheat Sheet 2](https://blog.codecentric.de/files/2012/12/MongoDB-CheatSheet-v1_0.pdf)

+- start a mongo client by typing `mongo` and

 #### Write a mongodb query

 - to display all the documents in the collection restaurants.